from £229 /night help

 The apartment is 852 square feet or 79 square metres giving a good size living space with fresh, neutral interiors and a secluded location.
 The property comprises generous reception room with dining area, fully integrated contemporary kitchen, mezzanine-level with potential use as a secondary reception/extra bedroom, two bedrooms both with access to the same en-suite bathroom, and a separate shower/bathroom.

-Three Cups Yard is a quiet attractive street ideally located just moments from museums, restaurants and shops.
+The apartment is based in a quiet attractive street ideally located just moments from museums, restaurants and shops.
 The area is well-served by Holborn Underground Station (central and Northern Line) and Chancery Lane.

 The apartment is very quiet even though you are in central London.